ai2cm/fv3net/workflows/nudging/README.md

 occurs.
 It requires an environment variable `FV3GFS_PYTHON_DIR` which points to the directory where the `fv3gfs-python` repo is stored.
 It assumes that the repo is checked out to the correct version of `fv3gfs-python`.

+If you want to run the workflow on a different image, for example on the image without cached data, you can use `NUDGING_IMG=<image name> make run`